natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 ..
 Note::

-There are many many settings that help you increase your privacy, security, and Quality of Life (QOL)
+There are so many settings that help you increase your privacy, security, and Quality of Life (QOL)

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/141.jpg
    :width: 50%